Since the precious metals bubble began almost 10 years ago, the

 with all assets.

-metals, then we should use them to help identify when gold and
+precious metals, then we should use them to help identify when gold

-silver (NYSEARCA:USLV) are good or bad purchases.
-We shouldn't rely
+and silver (NYSEARCA:USLV) are good or bad purchases.
+We

-on fundamentals or other justifications that simply don't correlate
+shouldn't rely on fundamentals or other justifications that simply

-My firm has been fortunate to capture many of the great gold
+We have been fortunate to capture many of the great gold turning

-turning points (NYSEARCA:GDX) over the past year as my article
+points (NYSEARCA:GDX) over the past year as my article, "

-mainstream media and listened to our unbiased charts and sentiment
+ignored the mainstream media and listened to our unbiased charts

 That analysis helped us capture profitable trades, both long and

-(NYSEARCA:DUST) to take advantage of another opportune technical
+Bear 3x (NYSEARCA:DUST) to take advantage of another opportune

 (NYSEARCA:GDX) put options was comparably up 30%.